Dinesh1599/obsidian-Data-Engineer-Path/Python/Functions.md

 def to_snake(s, *, lowercase=True):
     """
-    Convert a string like 'Total Sales' -> 'total_sales'.
+    Convert a string like 'Total Sales' to 'total_sales'.
     `lowercase` is keyword-only to avoid accidental positional use.
     """
     out = "_".join(s.split())